Recording a Debrief

 5. Wait for processing

-After tapping Complete, the screen shows "Debrief Processing" with a spinner.
-The audio uploads and AI generates your transcript and summary.
+After you tap Complete (voice) or Submit (typed), the screen shows "Debrief Processing" with a spinner.
+FlightSense processes the debrief and generates your summary.
 When finished, the view closes automatically.

 What happens next